 Greg buys houses in probate in the Tampa Bay, FL area.
 We work with any heirs to determine how we can help you in this difficult time, as each situation is different, and each heir may be looking for something different to close this matter and move on with their life.
 If you want to sell your house fast, we can certainly help you do that.
 We buy the house, regardless of condition – you don’t have to worry about cleaning anything out, fixing anything up, just collect your money and you can move on quickly and easily.

 Maybe you are hesitant to move on so fast, but you know that you aren’t going to move into the house, and you don’t want to be a landlord.
 Now what?
 This is where selling the house with terms (also called owner financing, seller financing or holding the note) could be a great option.
 This works best if the house is paid off or has significant equity.

 So what is “terms” or “owner financing” exactly and how does it work with an inherited house?

-We would agree on a sales price, down payment, interest rate, etc (you are still selling the inherited house with this option), but instead of Wells Fargo or Bank of America having the mortgage, you would be the mortgage holder.
+We would agree on a sales price, down payment, interest rate, etc. You are still selling the inherited house with this option.
+Instead of Wells Fargo or Bank of America having the mortgage, you would be the mortgage holder.
 The benefit with seller financing is you will often get a better price than a total cash offer.
-You are earning the interest that the bank would normally make, and you are spreading your gains/income out over a longer period of time, which may have tax benefits for you as well!
+You are earning the interest that the bank would normally make.
+You’re also spreading your gains/income over a longer period of time, which may have tax benefits for you as well!
 (We are not CPAs, so we always recommend reviewing this with your accountant to make sure you are aware of the implications of both a regular sale and a sale with terms.)